nicolas-jacquemin/Epitek1_my_hunter/README.md

 ### Subject

-We have to reproduce the "Duck-Hunt" game but with some customization.
+We had to reproduce the "Duck-Hunt" game but with some customization.

 I have decided to do a "KFC game".
 The player have to hit the customer of the restaurant with a tender to feed them before they starve.

-To complicate the game I have decided to do a random move of the customers instead of the basic left-to-right game (that was difficult for me because of the collisions)
+To complicate the game I have decided to set a random move of the customers instead of the basic left-to-right move (that was difficult for me because of the collisions)

 ### Building